 School of the Art Institute of Chicago

-On the occasion of the digital exhibition Offsite Online, design studio Atelier de Troupe presents a brand new furniture collection called Eclipse (above), alongside lighting fixtures Compass, Shell and Escargo.
+On the occasion of the digital Offsite Online, design studio Atelier de Troupe presents a brand new furniture collection called Eclipse (above), alongside lighting fixtures Compass, Shell and Escargo.

-On the occasion of Offsite Online, the duo of Jumbo NYC, already well-known for its massive and daring pieces, presents several new creations, including the Fortune Chair (right), the wall mirror Hung, Sport Sofa (left), the luminaire Mop, and the vase Squiggle.
+On the occasion of Offsite Online, the duo from Jumbo NYC, already well-known for its massive and daring pieces, presents several new creations, including the Fortune Chair (right), the wall mirror Hung, Sport Sofa (left), the luminaire Mop, and the vase Squiggle.

-The lighting design studio Lambert & Fils presents the Dorval collection, designed and conceived by SCMP Design Office, these are creations between a very contemporary and industrial design.
+The lighting design studio Lambert & Fils presents the Dorval collection, designed by SCMP Design Office, these are creations between a very contemporary and industrial design.
 After the Dorval 01 - winner of the Object Award at the Interior Awards 2018 in Kortrijk, Belgium - it is now a whole collection derived from the same design that is currently on view.
 Set design by David Richard Allan, 3D rendering by @RenderFolk.

 Canadian designer Nicholas Hamilton Holmes is showing Oxalino, his latest collection from 2020.
 As usual, his pieces display a mix between modernity and traditional woodworking.
 The hand-painted spiral-shaped patterns on the wood are particularly eye-catching, giving it a very singular and extremely decorative appearance.
 Cleverly staged in 3D by Massimo Colonna, the collection gains even more in terms of visual impact.